Boating License (and information): Sign up for the boating course.

 What is that fish you caught?
 Try Fishopedia

-The Shoreland Project site of the DES offers extensive information on the Shoreland Water Quality Protection Act from permits to runoff issues.
-Most helpful is the extensive FAQ listing.Want to add beach sand?
+The Shoreland Project site of the DES offers information on the Shoreland Water Quality Protection Act from permits to runoff issues.
+Most helpful is the extensive FAQs.Want to add beach sand?
 Check out DES fact sheet.

 Towing floats or skiers?
 Check what's required.